Test in production without watermarks.

 ' Set the Page Range

-' Path, PageIndexes, ImageType and Dimensions maybe specified
+' Path, PageIndexes, ImageType and Dimensions may be specified

 pdf.RasterizeToImageFiles("C:\image\folder\example_pdf_image_*.jpg", pageIndexes, 850, 650, IronPdf.Imaging.ImageType.Default, 300)